olliechick/instagram-unfollowers/README.md

+# Instagram unfollowers

+This is a script you can use to monitor who unfollows you on Instagram.
+It also shows who follows you, and which of your followers have changed their name.

+Note that it does this by comparing who currently follows you with who followed you the last time you ran the script - it can't calculate historic data.
+It is also oblivious to anyone who unfollowed you, then re-followed you before you ran the script again.

 ## Before running the script for the first time

 Run `./install_dependencies.sh` to install the relevant dependencies (and enter `y` if prompted; this may happen multiple times).
-If you want to see what commands this runs, run `cat install_dependencies.sh`.
+If you want to see what commands this runs, run `cat install_dependencies.sh | tail -n +3`.

 Run `./generate_dirs.py` to run the wizard that takes you through setting up where you store your files, and optionally, where you store your logins, and what your login details are.
 It then stores this data in `dirs.txt`, and your login details in the file whose path you provide.